-6. Sensitivity analysis
+6 Sensitivity Analysis

 Our baseline model introduces various frictions and shocks to account for the business cycle properties observed in the data.
-One

-17 Impulse responses to the other shocks are provided upon requests.

-Business cycle properties of the alternative models.
+One may raise the concerns as to which role each of them plays.
+Table 5 reports the simulated volatilities and correlations of the alternative models shutting off certain frictions or shocks.19